mehdi-alouane/js-tldr/public/docs/String/split.md

 # String.prototype.split()

 The `split` method turns a `string` into an `array of strings`, by separating the `string` at each instance of a specified `separator string`.
-You can `limit` the number of splits using additional parameter.
+You can `limit` the number of splits using additional argument.

 ## Syntax